A couple, their baby and their dog died on a California hiking trail — and officials don’t know why

 Gerrish and Chung moved to Mariposa from San Francisco in March 2020, Jeffe said.
 The pandemic made the slow life look increasingly attractive for the young professionals.
 Gerrish worked at Snapchat, and Chung was working toward a master’s degree in family therapy, he said.

 When they lived in San Francisco, the couple enjoyed DJing and going to clubs, Jeffe said.
-But since moving out to Mariposa — about a three-hour drive east of the city and a 40-mile drive to Yosemite — they became “avid outdoor people.”
+But since moving to Mariposa — about a three-hour drive east of the city and a 40-mile drive to Yosemite — they became “avid outdoor people.”

 When police found their bodies, there were no signs of trauma, the Fresno Bee reported.
 There was no suicide note or indication that the deaths were intentional, according to CNN.
 Although temperatures reached as high as 109 degrees the day the family hiked, dehydration was deemed unlikely because there was still water in the family’s hydration pack, the Chronicle reported.